ROCm/omnitrace/source/docs/installation.md

 omnitrace-1.0.0-ubuntu-20.04-ROCm-50000-OMPT-PAPI-Python3.sh
 ```

-Any of the EXTRA fields with a cmake build option above (e.g. PAPI) or no link requirements (e.g. OMPT) have
+Any of the EXTRA fields with a cmake build option (e.g. PAPI, see below) or no link requirements (e.g. OMPT) have
 self-contained support for these packages.

 ### Download the appropriate binary distribution